Microchip-MPLAB-Harmony/quick_docs/basic/create_hello_world_pic_mcus/readme.md

 1. Launch MPLAB X IDE.
 2. In MPLAB X IDE, select *File > New Project* (or click the New Project icon).
 3. In the **New Project** window, select **Microchip Embedded** in the **Categories** pane and select **32-bit MPLAB Harmony 3 Project** in the **Projects** pane.
 **Note**: If the option 32-Bit MPLAB Harmony v3 Project is not available, install the MPLAB Harmony v3 Configurator plug-in from Tools > Plugins > Available Plugins before continuing with this demonstration.
-For details, Refer [MPLAB Harmony v3 Configurator](../mplab_harmony_3_configurator/readme.md).
 <img src = "images/figure1_1.png" width="660" height="455" align="middle">

 4. Click **Next**.